 I have found that the Acrobat Pro software relatively easy to use and when I know that there is something I am trying to accomplish, e.g. change the photographs of a given page, that Googling that question usually provides some solid clues on what tasks to do.
 After obtaining my Blurb PDF, I have also mocked up new front and back covers, added some unique end-papers and added explanatory notes (both as text as well as ‘sticky-notes’).
-For a book-dummy being sent to a publisher, it probably good to label a blank page as just that, a ‘blank page’.
+For a book-dummy being sent to a publisher, it is probably a good idea to label a blank page as just that, a ‘blank page’.

 Also, just make sure that there is no confusion about the quality of the photographs in a submission, I also title the PDF with the explanatory “low res book-dummy” at the end, just to make sure that everyone is on the same book-dummy page.
 It does not hurt to restate that in the submission cover page email as well.
 A book-dummy submission is find out if the publisher is interested in a book project and if interest and want move to the next step, they then might request a book-dummy with high resolution (300dpi) images.
-This of course is a very good thing because now you know you are getting someone’s attention and traction at the publisher, which may be especially important if working with a really big publisher.
+This of course is a very good thing because now you know you are getting someone’s attention and traction by the publisher, which may be especially important if working with a really big publisher.

-I have also realized that making some minor tweaks to a book-dummy is fine with Acrobat Pro, but if I need to make major layout changes to the entire book-dummy, it is much quicker to go back to the Blurb BookWright file and make those changes there and then obtain another Blurb PDF to work with.
+I have also realized that making some minor tweaks to a book-dummy is fine with Acrobat Pro, but if I need to make major layout changes to the entire book-dummy, it is much quicker to go back to the Blurb BookWright file and make those changes and then obtain another Blurb PDF to work with.
 But that’s me.